Mohamed Lachemi

-Mohamed Lachemi (born 1962) is a Canadian academic and administrator, currently serving as the president and vice-chancellor of Toronto Metropolitan University (formerly Ryerson University).
+Mohamed Lachemi (born 1962) is an Algerian–Canadian academic and administrator, currently serving as the president and vice-chancellor of Toronto Metropolitan University (formerly Ryerson University).
 He was first appointed in 2016 and reappointed to a second term concluding in 2026.

 Education

 Lachemi earned his undergraduate degree in civil engineering from l'Université des Sciences et de la Technologie d'Oran in Algeria and completed his Master of Applied Science (MASc) and PhD in Structural Engineering at L'Université de Sherbrooke in Canada.

 Professional Contributions

 Research

 As a researcher, Lachemi specializes in the development of high-performance materials and advanced technologies in construction.
 His work focuses on the behaviour of concrete structures and minimizing the environmental impact of building construction.

 Lachemi held a Canada Research Chair in Sustainable Construction from 2002 to 2010.
 His research has been funded by various organizations, including the Canada Foundation for Innovation, Ontario Innovation Trust, Natural Sciences and Engineering Research Council, Ontario Centres of Excellence, the Ontario Ministry of Transportation, Hydro-Québec and various industrial partners.